launchdarkly/php-server-sdk/README.md

 Using LD-Relay
 ==============

 The LaunchDarkly Relay Proxy ([ld-relay](https://github.com/launchdarkly/ld-relay)) consumes the LaunchDarkly streaming API and can update a database cache operating in your production environment.
 The ld-relay offers many benefits such as performance and feature flag consistency.
 With PHP applications, we strongly recommend setting up ld-relay with a database store.
 The database can be Redis or DynamoDB.
+(For more about using LaunchDarkly with Redis or DynamoDB, see the [SDK reference guide](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).)

 1. Set up ld-relay in [daemon-mode](https://github.com/launchdarkly/ld-relay#redis-storage-and-daemon-mode) with Redis